MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 |            | Shipments            |
 ||

-## What is it comprised of?
+## What does the solution contain?

-When you look the app behind the scenes, you see that the prebuilt solution is made up of sets of components, that include:
+When you look the app behind the scenes, you see that the prebuilt solution is made up of sets of components that include:

-- apps
+- Apps
-- cloud flows
+- Cloud flows
-- connection references
+- Connection references
-- environment variables
+- Environment variables
-- tables
+- Tables
-- technical features
+- Technical features

 These sets of components work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.

 After importing the prebuilt solution into Power Apps, look to the left navigational panel to view all of its different components.

   :::image type="content" source="media/prebuilt-solution/powerapps-nav.png" alt-text="Power App navigation where one can select Apps, Flows, and Solutions.":::